scubamuc/scubamuc.github.io/Readme.md

 * snap stop nextcloud
 * snap save nextcloud
 * snap start nextcloud
-* find snapshot in `/var/lib/snapd/snapshots` and move to wherever
+* find snapshot in `/var/lib/snapd/snapshots` and copy/move to wherever

-This works fine as weekly automatic (cronjob as root) job and has the added convenience of easy snap transfer to different server when needed. thus always 4 weeks of snap-snapshots on backup media.
+This works fine as weekly automatic cronjob (as root) and has the added convenience of easy snap transfer to different server when needed.
+Thus always 4 weeks of snap-snapshots on backup media.

 [Nextcloud-snap Snap snapshot Script](https://github.com/scubamuc/scubamuc.github.io/blob/scubamuc/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md)